Finbuckle/Finbuckle.MultiTenant/docs/Authentication.md

 If the `ITenantInfo` implementation lacks one of these properties there is no impact on the respective authentication property.

-The cookie signin and validation events ensure that a tenant signin does not leak over to a request for another tenant within the same browser or agent.
-By default, if a new signin occurs under a new tenant then tenant claim is replaced and the prior tenant session is effectively signed off.
+The cookie sign-in and validation events ensure that a tenant sign-in does not leak over to a request for another tenant within the same browser or agent.
+By default, if a new sign-in occurs under a new tenant then tenant claim is replaced and the prior tenant session is effectively signed off.
 Any request to the prior tenant will lack the correct tenant claim value and validation will reject the authentication.
-This behavior means only a single tenant signin can be active.
+This behavior means only a single tenant sign-in can be active.
-See [other authentication options](#other-authentication-options) below if a separate signin cookie for each tenant is required.
+See [other authentication options](#other-authentication-options) below if a separate sign-in cookie for each tenant is required.

 By changing the default challenge per-tenant, the user can be redirected to a different scheme as needed.
 Combined with a per-tenant OpenID Connect authority,